Java TestNG Plugin

 ]

 This configuration is the default.
 It ensures that the provided, compile, runtime, test-compile, test-runtime and all of their transitive dependencies in any groups are included.
-If you want to configure a different set of groups, here are the attributes you can use for each dependency definition (the Maps inside the main list):
+If you want to configure a different set of groups, here are the attributes you can use for each dependency definition (which are the Maps inside the list):

 name description type required